gmazzap/ATP/README.md

 ### 1. Quick response

 Templates may require *some* time to be rendered.
-Let's imagine a `loop.php` template that shows a set of posts, each containing a shortcode that render *things* dynamically.
+Let's imagine a `loop.php` template that shows a set of posts, each containing a shortcode that renders *things* dynamically.
 Requiring that template using *standard* way will slow down page loading.
 However, sometimes may be desirable to give a quick response to user that *lands* to the page and *defer* the loading of slow things (maybe showing a loading UI).

-That is possibly more useful to render "secondary" contents: e.g. load a post content as soon as possible, while a sidebar or a footer with related posts and stuff alike are loaded via ajax in meanwhile.
+That is possibly more useful to render "secondary" contents: e.g. load a post content as soon as possible, while a section with related posts, ads or stuff alike are loaded via ajax in meanwhile.

 ### 2. Cache

 `ajax_template_part()` embed a powerful cache system: *all* the contents loaded via ajax are cached.
-That means that using this single, core-alike function is possible to implement a *deferred* fragment cache system, without having to change existing code, use additional libraries or setup anything.
+That means that using this single, core-alike function is possible to implement a *deferred* fragment cache system, without having to change existing code, to use additional libraries or to setup anything.
-More on this plugin cache system [later in this page](#cache).
+More on plugin cache system [later in this page](#cache).

 ----